The Human Truth Foundation

 "The World" by Lonely Planet (2014)7

-As a territory of the USA I do not have many specific statistics for this territory in its own right.
+As a territory of the USA, this territory does not have standard international statistics available for it in its own right.

 2. Guam's Demographics and Migration